-To measure students' writing skills, the researcher developed written test was utilized.
+To measure students' writing skills, written tests were utilized.
 The test required students to observe a series of provided pictures, generate related vocabulary, and subsequently construct grammatically correct and coherent sentences.
 Student writing performance was assessed using a comprehensive scoring rubric designed to evaluate grammatical accuracy, sentence variety, and coherence.
 The objectivity and consistency of the scoring relied on a single experienced primary school English teacher, who served as the sole rater.
-Given the use of a single rater and the lack of a second grading session for comparison, intra-rater reliability could not be established.
+Given the use of a single rater and the lack of a second grading session for comparison, intrarater reliability could not be established.
 This is a recognized limitation of the study.
 However, to ensure content validity, the rubric underwent rigorous review by this same expert teacher, whose feedback confirmed that the rubric items effectively assessed the targeted writing components at a level appropriate for fifth-grade students.